Bolivia's Vote a High-Stakes Presidential Redo Amid Pandemic

-Bolivians vote Sunday in a high-stakes presidential election redo that could determine its democratic future and bring a return of socialism to the country as it struggles with a raging pandemic and protests over last year’s annulled ballot.
+Bolivians vote Sunday in a high-stakes presidential election redo that could determine the country's democratic future and bring a return of socialism at a time when it is struggling with a raging pandemic and protests over last year’s annulled ballot.

 Bolivia, once one of the most politically volatile countries in Latin America, experienced a rare period of stability under former President Evo Morales, the country’s first Indigenous president who resigned and fled the country late last year after his claimed election win was annulled amid allegations of fraud.
-His ouster set off a period of unrest that caused at least 36 deaths.
+Protests over the vote and later his ouster set off a period of unrest that caused at least 36 deaths.
 Morales called his ouster a coup.

-“Bolivia’s new executive and legislative leaders will face daunting challenges in a polarized country, ravaged by COVID-19, and hampered by endemically weak institutions,” said WOLA, a Washington-based human rights advocacy organization.
+“Bolivia’s new executive and legislative leaders will face daunting challenges in a polarized country, ravaged by COVID-19, and hampered by endemically weak institutions,” said the Washington Office on Latin America, a Washington-based human rights advocacy organization.

 U.N.
 Secretary-General António Guterres has urged Bolivians to respect the electoral process, and in particular the final result.

 The country's Supreme Electoral Court announced late Saturday that it had decided unanimously against reporting running preliminary vote totals as ballots are counted.
-It said it wanted to avoid the uncertainty that arose when there was a long halt in reporting preliminary results during last year's election.
+It said it wanted to avoid the uncertainty that fed unrest when there was a long halt in reporting preliminary results during last year's election.

-Council President Salvador Romero said promised a safe and transparent official count, which could take five days.
+Council President Salvador Romero promised a safe and transparent official count, which could take five days.

 To win in the first round, a candidate needs more than 50% of the vote, or 40% with a lead of at least 10 percentage points over the second-place candidate.
 A runoff vote, if necessary, would be held Nov.
 28.